Tania2607/Hospital_Management_System/README.md

 This project simulates a basic hospital management interface using object-oriented programming in C++.
 It uses classes and vectors to manage dynamic patient records efficiently.
+🚧 No external database or file handling is implemented — all data is lost when the program exits.
+This can be a future extension.

 > ⚙️ Developed as a part of C++ practice project for beginner-level system design.